roman-milk/roman-milk.github.io/a-secretary-changed.md

  Of course it goes without saying that by the next year, I was president of the Delta house.
 Keeping the traditions alive and such.

  And of course, the lovely little Taylor did become a special project of mine.
 And she still is.
-Report_Story #1